-President, National Association of Hispanic Nurses (NAHN)
+Past President, National Association of Hispanic Nurses (NAHN)

 Alana has spent her professional career improving the health and well-being of vulnerable children and families living in distressed urban neighborhoods through service, scholarship, education and advocacy.
 Alana is a registered professional nurse, certified clinical nurse leader, educator and Fellow at the New York Academy of Medicine.
 Elected as President of the National Association of Hispanic Nurses (NAHN) for biennium 2020 to 2022.

 Alana combined purpose and passion as Founding President of the NAHN Garden State Chapter having led the chapter in cultivating healthier communities for all residents in the state of New Jersey.
 She also served on Governor Phil Murphy’s Healthcare Transition Advisory Board in the State of New Jersey.